-A lot have happened to and changed when it comes to how programs are listed in the Start menu over the last decade, but developers seem unwilling to move away from last century’s best practices.
+A lot has happened to and changed when it comes to how programs are listed in the Start menu over the last decade, but developers seem unwilling to move away from last century’s best practices.
 Old developer habits reduce program visibility and increase clutter in the Start menu for modern Windows.

 In Windows 7 and earlier, the Start menu listed folders at the top and all the “unsorted” program entries were all put at the bottom.
 There would be a tiny competitive advantage in installing a program into a subfolder and thus receiving a higher listing position and more exposure.
 Even programs that only installed their own program shortcuts would put them inside a subfolder either named after their company or the name of the program.
-Little attention were given to the added user inconvenience of hiding recognizable program icons inside often cryptically named folders as “everyone else were doing it too”.
+Little attention was given to the added user inconvenience of hiding recognizable program icons inside often cryptically named folders as “everyone else was doing it too”.

 Starting with the new Start screen in Windows 8 and 8.1, subfolders of the Start menu were pushed out of sight into the far right of the Start: All Apps screen.
 Programs installed directly into the Start menu folder itself would receive the more exposed positions on the far left.
-The old sorting priority for subfolders had been turned up side down.
+The old sorting priority for subfolders had been turned upside down.
 From anecdotal evidence gathered by looking at the software installed on the PCs in my household, developers seem to not have noticed this and kept up the practice of installing their program shortcuts into subfolders.

 Searches for program shortcuts using Windows Search or Cortana in Windows 10 no longer match against the paths of the shortcuts’ containing folders.
 Meaning a search for “Movie Studio” will no longer match against “Sony Movie Studio/Studio 2014.lnk” in the Start menu.
 This change makes it harder to find software that haven’t yet stopped hiding their icons inside subfolders.